Welcome to our site!

 Our next dachshund was a little shaded red boy named Matrix.
 He was afraid of nothing.
 He took care of the unwanted critters on our place, including a red fox.
 He always alerted us to the uninvited snake or turtle.
 He was loving and loyal and lived to the age of 10.
 He passed away in 2016.

-Shortly after losing Matrix, we lost our beloved rescue mix Roscoe.
+Shortly after losing Matrix, we lost our beloved rescue mix Roscoe P Coaltrain.
 He was half lab and half good dog according to the Vet.
 Lol We got him in December of 2005 when he and his siblings were found in a dumpster, taped up inside a box, in Denver CO.
-How can people be so cruel??.
-He was the most loving and kind dog I have ever seen.
+How can people be so cruel??
+He was the most loving, patient and kind dog I have ever seen.
 He got cancer and in spite of treatment he passed away in 2017.
+We were heartbroken.

-After losing both Matrix and Roscoe, we began looking for a new dachshund.
+After losing both Matrix and Roscoe, we began discussing the possibility of a new dog.
+Dachshund, dachshund!
 This is when I discovered that they come in all colors and coats.
 WOW!!
-It’s amazing what we didn’t know before internet.
-All the 2 legged kids had moved away and Iwas working from home.
+It’s amazing what we didn’t know before the internet.
+All the 2 legged kids had moved away and I was working from home.
 It seemed like the perfect time to raise and breed these beautiful animals.

 That takes us to today.
-I have five females and one male.
-They have been hand picked from Tennessee, Missouri, Arizona and Colorado.
+I have five females and three males.
+They have been hand picked from Missouri, California and N. Carolina.
 I love these beauties and they bring joy to my life.
-I hope their little ones bring joy to your!
+I hope their little ones will bring joy to yours!

 1. What does Dachshund mean?